 - The authorization for clinical studies is valid for the period of the study.
 However, it loses validity if the study does not begin within one year of authorization being issued.

 - RA needs to be informed about the study’s start date and any amendments to the study plan.
-Applicant must also notify RA when the study concludes.
+Applicants must also notify RA when the study concludes.

 - The applicant will receive information about the validity of its request within 10 days of submission from RA.